springernature/shunter/README.md

 [![LGPL-3.0 licensed][shield-license]][info-license]

 ## Key Features

-- Enforces decoupling of templates from underlying applications
+* Enforces decoupling of templates from underlying applications
-- Enables multiple applications to use the same unified front end
+* Enables multiple applications to use the same unified front end
-- Makes full site redesigns or swapping out back end applications a doddle
+* Makes full site redesigns or swapping out back end applications a doddle
-- Completely technology-agnostic; if your application outputs JSON, it can work with Shunter
+* Completely technology-agnostic; if your application outputs JSON, it can work with Shunter
-- Asset concatenation, minification, cache-busting, and other performance optimisations built-in
+* Asset concatenation, minification, cache-busting, and other performance optimisations built-in
-- Outputs any type of content you like, e.g. HTML, RSS, RDF
+* Outputs any type of content you like, e.g. HTML, RSS, RDF
-- Well-tested and supported, serving [Scientific American](http://www.scientificamerican.com) as well as [many](http://www.nature.com/npjscilearn/) [high-traffic](http://www.nature.com/srep) [sites](http://www.nature.com/search) across nature.com
+* Well-tested and supported, serving [Scientific American](https://www.scientificamerican.com) as well as many high-traffic sites across the Springer Nature portfolio.

 ## Getting Started

+You can find all the details about how to use Shunter in our [documentation](docs/index.md).
 If you're new to Shunter, we recommend reading the [Getting Started Guide](docs/getting-started.md).
 This will teach you the basics, and how to create your first Shunter-based application.

-Once you're familiar with Shunter's basics you can refer to the [API Documentation](docs/usage/index.md) for a full breakdown about how to work with Shunter.

 ## Requirements